Patrick Dempsey: Personal life

 Dempsey was diagnosed with dyslexia at age 12.
-As a result, it is necessary for him to memorize all his lines to perform, even for auditions where he is unlikely to get the part.

-Entertainment Weekly put Dempsey's hair on its end-of-the-decade "best-of" list, saying, "What made Grey's Anatomy a mega-medi-hit?
-It could have something to do with creator Shonda Rhimes' scalpel-sharp writing… or McDreamy's impossibly luxurious man hair.
+As a result, it is necessary for him to memorize all his lines to perform, even for auditions where he is unlikely to get the part.Entertainment Weekly put Dempsey's hair on its end-of-the-decade "best-of" list, saying, "What made Grey's Anatomy a mega-medi-hit?
+It could have something to do with creator Shonda Rhimes's scalpel-sharp writing… or McDreamy's impossibly luxurious man hair.
 Just saying."
 In 2005, People magazine ranked him second in its annual list of "Sexiest Men Alive" and again in 2006.
+Patrick Dempsey was named People magazine's 2023 "Sexiest Man Alive" for its November 2023 issue.

 Dempsey has been married twice.
-On August 24, 1987, he married his manager, actress and acting coach, Rochelle "Rocky" Parker, when he was 21 and she 48.
+On August 24, 1987, he married his manager, actress and acting coach, Rochelle "Rocky" Parker, when he was 21 and she was 48.
 She appeared with Dempsey in the film In the Mood.
-While it has been reported that Dempsey married his best friend's mother, he has said that he became best friends with Parker's son only after he became romantically involved with Parker.
+While it has been reported that Dempsey married his best friend's mother, he has said that he became best friends with Parker's son Corey only after he became romantically involved with Parker.
 The couple divorced on April 26, 1994.
 She died in 2014.

-On July 31, 1999, Dempsey married Jillian Fink.
+On July 31, 1999, Dempsey married makeup artist Jillian Fink.
 The couple have three children.
 In January 2015, Fink filed for divorce, but the couple reconciled later in the year.
 They called off their divorce on November 12, 2016.
+Dempsey formerly owned a home in Harpswell, Maine near his hometown.
+His mother moved into a farm next to his home.
 Dempsey is a supporter of Scottish football club Rangers F.C. because of his Scottish connection through his step-grandfather.